dwjohnston/javascript-101/lesson-3-objects/README.md

 Nope!
 It's false.

-The reason is, when we are doing an equality operation, we are not checking that 'the two objects contain the exact same values' - we are checking that _they are the value_.
+The reason is, when we are doing an equality operation, we are not checking that 'the two objects contain the exact same values' - we are checking that _they are the same value_.

 To explain this watch this video:

 https://www.youtube.com/watch?v=IX3fDYz0WyM

+The point to highlight is that while primitive values are directly stored 'on the stack' as such, with objects we store _just a pointer to that object_ on the stack.
+When we do a `===` comparrison, we are comparing the values that are on the stack, not the objects themselves.

 ## Object prototype